achal-singh/Knowledge-Bank/sql/sql-glossary.md

 13. **ORDER BY** This clause helps with sorting of data column wise.
 MySQL supports sorting of data based on a column even if that column is not rendered using the **SELECT** clause.

-    ```
+    ```sql
     1.
     SELECT first_name, last_name
     FROM customers
     ORDER BY state DESC,  first_name

-    Note: In this example we're sorting the result in descending order by the name of the state and in alphabetical order as per the first_name
+    Note: In this example we are sorting the result in descending order by the name of the state and in alphabetical order as per the first_name.

     2.
     SELECT first_name, last_name, 10 AS points
     FROM customers
     ORDER BY 1,2

-    Note: In this example, we;re giving an alias column of value 10 as points and ordering the result by 1 and 2 which means the first and second columns mentioned after the SELECT clause.
+    Note: In this example, we are giving an alias column of value 10 as points and ordering the result by 1 and 2 which means the first and second columns mentioned after the SELECT clause.

-    3. Exercise Example
-    SELECT *, quantity * unit_price AS total_price
-    FROM order_items
-    WHERE order_id = 2
-    ORDER BY total_price DESC
     ```

 14. **LIMIT** clause limits the number of records returned in a query response.
-Ex: Exercise Solution
-    ```
+    ```sql
     SELECT *
     FROM customers
     ORDER BY points DESC
     LIMIT 3
     ```
-15. **JOIN**
-    Ex:

-    ```
+15. **JOIN** - It is an operation that combines rows from two or more tables based on a related column between them.
+It allows you to retrieve data from multiple tables in a single query by specifying how the tables are related.

+    ```sql
     SELECT order_id, o.customer_id, first_name, last_name
     FROM orders o
     JOIN customers c